 December 30, 2020

-We are halfway through the year 2020 by now.
+We are in 2021 now.
 Looking back, we have to admit that times were rough at a global level.
 There is a pandemic in parts of the world that has drastically changed the professional work model.
 More and more businesses are either going under or going online.
 That’s the way it’s shaping up to be.

 From the research conducted by TUC, it is obvious that many of the businesses even in the most advanced countries in the world like Britain, have yet to switch their businesses over to the world of flexible working.

 According to that research, it is seen that over a third of all workforce is denied any and every request about flexible working, and not only that, more than 58% of the entire corporate population is not even offered the possibility to work flexible hours.

 But according to the state of the world right now, one of the most important and effective benefits that you can get from your employer is the ability to work flexibly.
 And don’t worry, not all managers are from Britain.